 2. Try Out Some Pens and Papers

 Go to your favorite stationery store and try out some pens.
-Did I say some papers above?
-Well yeah, if it is allowed, please bring your notebook to the store or maybe just a piece of paper that you usually use in the class.
-The purpose is to try out pens on your piece of paper.
+If it is allowed, bring your notebook to the store or maybe just a piece of paper that you usually use in the class.
+The purpose is to try out pens on your paper.
 We know that they always give us a piece of paper to try them on.
 However, some pens work out differently depends on what paper you’re using.
-For example, an outcome of a smooth pen with a smooth surfaced paper will be different when compared to a smooth pen with a less smooth surfaced paper.
-Please use your time wisely here (peace), if you found out that the pen you’re holding is not comfortable, forget about it and try another one.
+Please use your time wisely here (peace).
+If you found out that the pen you’re holding is not comfortable, forget about it and try another one.
 The main point is to do your own pen swatches on your paper.

 3. Embrace Trials and Errors